-The goal of this project is to implement and validate a new rheological model for dense granular phase in MFIX while continuing to improve it to capture more complex flow behavior.
-Specific objectives planned to accomplish this goal include (1) implementing in MFIX the steady-shear rheological model developed; performing MFIX simulations of various test problems such as hopper, bin, chute, and Couette flows using this rheological model in conjunction with the no-slip and partial slip boundary conditions already available in MFIX; and comparing the results against experimental and DEM simulation data; (2) developing improved wall boundary conditions for the particle phase that can be applied in all three regimes of flow and implementing them in MFIX; examining the effect of refined boundary conditions on flow characteristics in the test problems previously mentioned; and (3) developing the rheological model to allow for dynamic evolution of the stresses, making appropriate modifications to the MFIX implementation, and conducting appropriate validation tests.
+This project will implement and validate a new granular stress model in Multiphase Flow with Interphase eXchanges (MFIX) while continuing to improve the model to capture more complex flow behavior.
+The proposed work consists of the following major goals.
+Goal 1: Implement in MFIX, the steady shear rheological model developed recently by the PI’s group; perform MFIX simulations of various test problems such as hopper, chute, and Couette flows using this rheological model and no-slip and partial slip boundary conditions already available in MFIX; and compare against experimental and discrete element method (DEM) simulation data.
+Goal 2: Develop improved wall boundary conditions for the particle phase that can be applied in all three regimes of flow and implement them in MFIX.
+Examine the effect of refined boundary conditions on flow characteristics in the test problems mentioned in Goal 1.
+Goal 3: Further develop the rheological model to allow for dynamic evolution of the stresses, make appropriate modifications to the MFIX implementation, and conduct appropriate validation tests.

 This project will focus on using a combination of continuum simulations for model validation and discrete particle simulations for model refinement.
 These developments will enhance the ability to interrogate both dense and moderately dilute flow behavior in large-scale processes leading to better process design and reduced costs associated with scale-up of advanced technologies that include complex flow regimes.